computoms/computoms.github.io/blog.md

 <p>
 	Welcome to CompuToms blog. <br/>
-	Here are the latest articles:
+	Posts are organized by categories.
 </p>